-Knicks’ Marcus Morris Can’t Be ‘Upset At Tacko Fall’ Amid Crazy Fans
+NESN

 Fall was recalled by the Celtics prior to their second matchup against the Knicks in less than a week.
 He’ll be active with Boston missing Jaylen Brown (illness), Enes Kanter (left knee contusion) and Robert Williams (sore left hip) on Friday at TD Garden.

-Boston and New York are set to tip off at 7:30 p.m.
+Boston and New York are set to tip-off at 7:30 p.m.
 ET.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images